MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-email.md

 ## Customize emails

 The Email channel supports sending custom values to create more advanced, customized emails by using the activity `channelData` property.
-The snippet below shows an example, in JSON format, of the `channelData` for an incoming custom email message from the bot to the user.
+The snippet below shows an example of the `channelData` for an incoming custom email message, from the bot to the user.

 [!INCLUDE [email channelData json](~/includes/snippet-channelData-email.md)]